 In addition to the benefits, there are also a handful of risks you should consider when you increase monitoring.
 Risks range from toxic management techniques to negative effects on employees.

 - Managers over monitoring: The increased data may entice managers to monitor employees too close.
 This can pose a problem if managers begin confronting their team on minor things or checking in too frequently when something appears off.
+Employers should learn to trust their employees without solely relying on their monitoring tools.

 - Employee’s feeling a lack of privacy: Depending on the tools and guidelines set, employees may feel uncomfortable or push back if employers are closely monitoring them.
 This uneasiness may be settled if employers are transparent.
 A survey by Dtex Systems found that 77 percent of employed Americans would be less concerned about employer monitoring if their employers were transparent and informed them up front.